- What is the Humane Society of the United States’ Animal Rescue Team?

 The Animal Rescue Team is made up of full-time staff and reserve staff that works on a contract basis.
 Team members have a variety of backgrounds, including backgrounds in local animal services.

-Keep an eye on the Humane Society of the United States’ career page for open positions!
+Keep an eye on our Careers page for open positions!

 Please send us an application!